goldilock-zone/ShrobObsidian/Math/Logic/Logic Lecture 2- Tautologies and Theories of Inference.md

 	1. Law of Non-Contradiction: This law states that contradictory statements cannot both be true in the same sense and at the same time.
 In other words, a statement and its negation cannot both be true simultaneously.

 	2. Law of Excluded Middle: This law asserts that for any statement, it must either be true or false; there is no middle ground or third option.
-(Except in ternary logic system) Ternary logic: #toread
+(Except in ternary logic system) Ternary logic: [[Multivalued Logic]]

 	3. Modus Ponens: If you have a conditional statement "If A, then B," and you know that "A" is true, you can logically conclude that "B" is also true.